What's Going On Here?

 These days the Markdown markup language is pretty ubiquitous, so even my Solution Two was thwarted when I considered finding a text editor with a nice interface in which I could write my notes and simply have it barf out the Textile for me to copy-pasta into Textpattern.

 The closest things I discovered to the writing simplicity I craved were pika.page, Quotion, and Write.as.
 Pika handled the images the best.
-Quotion was snazzy because I could just shuffle my Apple Notes around and voilà !
+Quotion was snazzy because I could just shuffle my Apple Notes around and voilĂ !
 Instablog!
 Write.as has a lovely writing interface, and there's WriteFreely which allows you to self-host.
 That's awesome.

 You're Holding It Wrong

 But wait!
-What's this!
+What's this?

-And it only flippin' works.
+And now it flippin' works.

-With the terms of the search duly modified, I quickly found Obsidian.
+With the terms of my search duly modified, I quickly found Obsidian.
 It's funny to discover something so hugely supported, which has been out there solving problems for years, and yet I'd never heard a peep about it.

-The Editing Toolbar was a no-brainer given my limited Markdown experience.
+The Editing Toolbar was a no-brainer given my forgetfulness and limited Markdown experience.
 The Image Converter is an absolute saviour, able to do all the things I assumed nobody else in the world would be so pernickety to require.
 Look!

 Genius.